claramunro-zz/Radar-Networking/README.md

 ----------

 ## Description
-Radar is networking mobile app that utilizes geo-locations to allow local professionals to connect immediately during their free time.
+Radar is networking app (mobile development as of right now, web app in future) that utilizes geo-locations to allow local professionals to connect immediately during their free time.
 It was created and demoed using Nativescript-Vue.

   <td><img src="/wireframe.png"/></td>